gozdemadendere/My_Portfolio_Projects/SQL Data Driven Businesses Project/README.md

 Eniac is an online marketplace specializing in Apple-compatible accessories.
 It was founded 10 years ago in Spain and it has since grown and expanded to other neighboring countries.

 ### 1.2.
 PURPOSE OF THE PROJECT

-The main purpose of the this project is to answer the business questions and also to recommend whether or not to sign the deal with Magist and based on this recommendation, building a narrative with the information found in this dataset and external research on the Brazilian market, then visualizing the data with Tableau.
+The main purpose of the this project is to answer the business questions.

+In this project, I analyzed a real-world dataset gaining the following skills:

+- **SQL syntax and how to use SQL:** This part includes SELECT, SELECT DISTINCT, WHERE, AND, OR, IN, NOT IN, LIKE, wildcards, NULL, NOT NULL, ORDER BY.

+- **SQL Aggregation:**  This part includes COUNT, COUNT DISTINCT, SUM, AVG, MAX, MIN, GROUP BY, and HAVING.

+- **SQL Analysis:** This is where I thought analytically and answer many analytical questions using advanced SQL techniques.
+This part includes JOINS, CASE statements.

 ### 1.3.
 BUSINESS QUESTIONS